weizhouluo/weizhouluo.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our #CHI2025 paper has been accpeted.
+Our #CHI2025 paper has been accepted.
 See you in Japan!